-If pH drops below 6.5, add a tablespoon (or just a teaspoon, just to be sure) of lime (or some similar compound) and mix it thoroughly with the soil.
+Since organic fertilizers tend to slightly lower the pH of the soil, check the soil regularly and when pH drops below 6.5, add a tablespoon (or just a teaspoon, just to be sure) of lime (or some similar compound) and mix it thoroughly with the soil.

 Note: some acerola varieties may require cross-pollination, hence requiring more plants.